Ohio Condition men’s soccer mind coach John Maisonneuve watches the Buckeyes participate in the first 1 / 2 of the sport from the College

 The Hoosiers applied pressure through the other half, however the Buckeyes could prevent another goal, thus preserving the risk of a late comeback.

-?°With a lot of new guys playing this season, with new guys just getting minutes attending collegegenerally it?ˉs been difficult to string together a great 1 hour 30 minutes of protecting, not switching off or being able to obtain the ball removed and today it?ˉs beginning to get together,?± Siegfried stated. ?°That?ˉs type of what it’s, just finally being a nice, cohesive unit that’s communicating well.?±
+?°With a lot of new guys playing this season, with new guys just getting minutes attending college soccer generally it?ˉs been difficult to string together a great 1 hour 30 minutes of protecting, not switching off or being able to obtain the ball removed and today it?ˉs beginning to get together,?± Siegfried stated. ?°That?ˉs type of what it’s, just finally being a nice, cohesive unit that’s communicating well.?±

 Maisonneuve loved the play of his team?ˉs defense from the Hoosiers.